-A NAMA Support Projects (NSPs) is one that provides support for the implementation of parts of a NAMA.
-At COP18 in 2012, governments of Germany and the UK announced the establishment of the NAMA Facility with the joint funding of €120 million to fund the implementation of the most innovative and transformational NAMAs seeking international support.
+NAMA Support Projects (NSPs) provide support for the implementation of parts of a NAMA.
+At COP18 in 2012, the governments of Germany and the UK announced the establishment of the NAMA Facility with the joint funding of €120 million to fund the implementation of the most innovative and transformational NAMAs seeking international support.
 The NAMA Facility welcomed Denmark and the European Commission as new donors in 2013 and 2014.
 To date, the Donors have committed EUR520 million to support climate actions in all countries on the OECD DAC list, 7 Calls for NSP submission have been launched, and 34 NSPs have been supported (see more in NAMA Facility Annual Report 2019).

 In the Rice sector, the Thai Rice NAMA project has been implemented since 2018 with support from the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 GIZ has been working with other countries such as Vietnam to develop NSPs to mitigate GHG emissions from rice.